IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • Provides an in-depth exploration of the concept and background of **machine unlearning**, highlighting its importance in modern machine learning.<br>
+          • Provides an in-depth exploration of the concept and background of machine unlearning, highlighting its importance in modern machine learning.<br>
-          • Machine unlearning aims to enable learning algorithms to effectively remove the influence of specific data **without requiring full model retraining**.<br>
+          • Machine unlearning aims to enable learning algorithms to effectively remove the influence of specific data without requiring full model retraining.<br>
-          • The paper analyzes the necessity, challenges, and design requirements of machine unlearning, reviews current research progress, and emphasizes the field’s complexity and diversity in terms of **algorithmic effectiveness, fairness, and privacy protection**.
+          • The paper analyzes the necessity, challenges, and design requirements of machine unlearning, reviews current research progress, and emphasizes the field’s complexity and diversity in terms of algorithmic effectiveness, fairness, and privacy protection.
         </td>
     </tr>
     <tr>